CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/install/input-data-install_pcluster.md

 `ls /fsx`

+If you are unable to use the lustre file system, the data can be installed on the /shared volume, if you have resized the volume to be large enough to store the input and output data.

+Install the parallel cluster scripts using the commands:

+`cd /shared`

+`git clone -b main https://github.com/CMASCenter/pcluster-cmaq.git pcluster-cmaq`

 ### Use the S3 script to copy the CONUS input data from the CMAS s3 bucket
 Data will be saved to the /fsx file system